- SAP has cut off its customers’ options by restricting S/4HANA to HANA.

 HANA Works for How Many SAP Applications?

-Regarding effect, here is the following quotation from someone who has implemented HANA database on both ECC and SCM.
+Regarding effect, here is the following quotation from someone who has implemented the HANA database on both ECC and SCM.

 “And don’t see much on transaction side, biggest change is aggregating tables.
 We have already Hana database on both ECC and SCM boxes, We don’t see super speed!
 I think you can talk about the super speed of SAP apps on HANA database, until you actually have it.
 Database speed does not directly translate to usable speed.”